• Share this on:

 Industry publications and initiatives

-The H&M Global Change Award and Fashion For Good websites, as well as in online industry publications, publish information about participants and winners of the H&M Global Change Award and the Fashion For Good/Plug and Play accelerator programme.
+The H&M Global Change Award and Fashion For Good websites, and various online industry publications publish information about participants and winners of the H&M Global Change Award and the Fashion For Good/Plug and Play accelerator programme.

 Tips:

-• Check the environmental impact of different textile and non-textile materials in The Sustainable Apparel Coalition’s Materials Sustainability Index.
+• Study the environmental impact of different textile and non-textile materials in The Sustainable Apparel Coalition’s Materials Sustainability Index.

-• Check the Material District or Springwise online databases to keep yourself updated on innovations in sustainable materials for apparel production.
+• Check the Material District or Springwise online databases to stay up to date on innovations in sustainable materials for apparel production.

-• Check out the websites of sustainable and transparent brands to obtain information about sustainable materials, techniques and suppliers.
-Example include Houdini, Patagonia or Asket.
+• Check out the websites of sustainable and transparent brands to find information about sustainable materials, techniques and suppliers.
+Examples include Houdini, Patagonia and Asket.

 Premium consumers across lifestyle segments are generally willing to pay more for sustainable products.
-At the same time, many more price-conscious consumers expect brands to improve the sustainability of their materials without any impact on price, colour variation, performance or ease of care.
+At the same time, many more price-conscious consumers expect brands to improve their materials’ sustainability without any impact on price, colour variation, performance or ease of care.

 Luxury segment

 Paying a higher price for luxury goods does not necessarily mean that they are ethical or eco-friendly.
 The European luxury segment has made a certain amount of progress in this regard.
-Stella McCartney is a leader in the sustainable luxury apparel segment, producing sustainable and cruelty-free designs and introducing innovative new sustainable materials.
-Stella McCartney has committed to using 100% recycled polyester by 2025.
-The company measures and communicates its greenhouse gas emissions as well as its targets to reduce them.
+Stella McCartney is a leader in the sustainable luxury apparel segment, which produces sustainable and cruelty-free designs and introduces innovative new sustainable materials.

 Upper-middle and premium lifestyle segments

-Premium consumers are generally willing to pay more for products that are made with sustainable materials.
-Several young and emerging brands have created brand identities centre around environmental and social awareness.
-In addition to more sustainable fabrications, buyers in this segment are also focusing heavily on developing more sustainable packaging material options.
-Sustainable fashion brands in this segment include Organic Basics, ASKET, Mud Jeans, Ecoalf, Kings of Indigo, People Tree, Armedangels and Pangaia.
+Premium consumers are generally willing to pay more for products made with sustainable materials.
+Several emerging brands have created brand identities around environmental and social awareness.
+Sustainable fashion brands in this segment include Organic Basics, ASKET, Mud Jeans, Ecoalf, Kings of Indigo, People Tree, Armedangels, Pangaia and Everlane.

 Budget and lower-middle price/value segment

-Large mainstream fashion players in the budget and lower-middle segments are incorporating more established and readily available sustainable materials into their collections, such as organic cotton, recycled cotton and recycled polyester, at prices that do not differ significantly from the core collection.
+Large mainstream fashion players in the budget and lower-middle segments use readily available sustainable materials in their collections, such as organic cotton, recycled cotton and recycled polyester, at prices that do not differ significantly from the core collection.
 Examples include Zara’s ‘Join Life collection’, C&A’s ‘More Sustainable Collection’, Primark’s ‘Sustainable cotton programme’ and the ‘Primark Cares’ label.

 Active, sports and outdoor segments

-The promotion of sustainable and healthy lifestyles is an intrinsic part of the brand identity of sportswear, activewear and outdoor wear brands such as Helly Hansen, Houdini, Haglöfs and Fjallraven.
-This explains their natural fit with environmental awareness.
-Petroleum-based synthetic materials and performance finishes are widely used in these segments and there is a lot of motivation for the development of sustainably produced high-tech performance fabrics.
+The promotion of sustainable and healthy lifestyles is an intrinsic part of the brand identity of sportswear, activewear and outdoor wear brands like Helly Hansen, Houdini, Haglöfs and Fjallraven.
+Petroleum-based synthetic materials and performance finishes are widely used in these segments, and there is a lot of motivation for the development of sustainably-produced high-tech performance fabrics.

 Workwear segment

-Already heavily regulated in terms of performance and safety standards, the workwear segment is a pioneer in sustainability, in particular in circular apparel.
+Already heavily regulated in terms of performance and safety standards, the workwear segment is a pioneer in sustainability, in circular apparel in particular.
 It includes brands such as Blåkläder, Helly Hansen Workwear, Schoeller Textile AG and Schijvens.
 The biggest challenge is to source materials that are sustainable without compromising durability, protection or functionality.
-For more information about (sustainable) workwear, check the CBI study Exporting workwear to Europe.
+For more information about workwear, read CBI’s study on Exporting workwear to Europe.

-7. What are the prices for sustainable materials?
+4. What are the prices for sustainable materials on the European market?

-The price of sustainable materials is determined by the cost of inputs, farm practices and production processes, the need for certification, and scale.
-Even though solution providers, chemical companies, brands, retailers and industry-level initiatives have significantly invested in research & development to bring new technologies and sustainable materials to the market, the industry-wide implementation and scaling of new innovations is still limited.
+The price of sustainable materials is determined by the cost of inputs, farm practices, production processes, recycling after use, the need for certification and scale.
+Even though the industry invests heavily in research and development to bring new technologies and sustainable materials to the market, implementation and the scaling of new innovations is still limited.

 The market for preferred fibres